Design Construct Deliver Custom Gene-Edited Zebrafish

 - Track gene expression and protein localization by knocking in a fluorescent tag at the native locus.

 - Add immunohistochemistry to your toolbox by knocking in a protein tag.

 - Create conditional control of gene function by knocking in loxP sites.
 (See figure below).

 Schematic of a PCR gel testing 4 samples for a loxP insertion.
 When loxP is successfully inserted, DNA fragments in the amplification region are ~50bp longer.
 This difference can be seen on a gel, and founders transmitting this edit can be identified to establish a stable line.
 Schematic created using BioRender.

 First, you need to inform us of your gene of interest so we can provide you with information regarding how we will be able to assist.
 Second, you need to choose a service package of interest.
 It can be full build, verified clutch, or custom injection mix.
 Depending on your choice, the timeline varies.

 Complete Injection Mix is simple to work with, all you need to do is add water, inject, and screen.
 Our Complete CRISPR Injection Mix includes Cas9 protein, an RNA-based sgRNA(s), and a donor homology construct and can be shipped as a lyophilized mix in as little as 2 weeks.
 Discuss your research goals with us, and NemaMetrix will provide you with an expertly designed injection mix to generate your new zebrafish line.

 Using Tol2 transgenesis you can generate Cre Recombinase-expressing lines, transcription reporters, models to analyze tissue-specific gene expression, models to control the timing of gene expression, and humanized zebrafish.
 Insertion content can range between 2 – 10 kb.

-Depending on each individual country’s import regulations & guidelines.
-We can ship embryos, larvae, juvenile and adult fish as long as they are allowed in the receiving country.
+Live animal shipment depends on each individual country’s import regulations & guidelines.
+We can ship embryos or adult fish as long as they are allowed in the receiving country.